denmarksdev/linux-server/README.md

 # Linux Server Configuration
-How to configures a linux server to run web applications in a secure environment.
+How to configures a Linux server to run web applications in a secure environment.

+This configuration uses the [Catalog Item project](https://github.com/denmarksdev/linux-server) to create a **Python WSGI application**

+# Application URL
+- Public IP **35.199.122.175**
+- <a href='http://35.199.122.175/catalog/' target='_blank'>Catalog item web app</a>

+**Notice:** The app is hosted on a [Google Cloud](https://cloud.google.com/), and may be unavailable after the trial period

 # Requirements
 1. Use cloud service to create an instance of the Ubuntu Linux server.
-    - I am  using the Google Cloud service
+    - I am  using the [Google Cloud service](https://cloud.google.com/)
 1. Follow the Linux SSH configuration instructions.
 1. Update all installed packages
 1. Change the default port SSH **22** to **200** add the firewall rule.